TFHS Student Handbook

 Discretionary Non-resident Student Policy

 The residence of the parents or legal guardian determines a minor child’s district of residence.
 Non-resident student applications may be made at the building level office.
 Individuals who are not the legal parents of a student may be requested to provide proof of authorization to enroll a student.
-The high school has a 25% cap for nonresident students.
-The District will enroll any non-resident student required to be admitted under MCA § 20-5-321.
+The Board has determined that the District will permit discretionary nonresident students to attend school in the District, subject to annual approval.
+The District will consider the following criteria for discretionary admission of nonresident students: academic record, discipline record, and the current student level in the class in which the student would be admitted.
+District Policy 3141.

 Distribution and Posting of Materials